- Cancer Information

 - Work from home if you can and rest when you need to.

-- Ask your employer if they can provide a parking space.
+- Ask your employer if they can give you a parking space.
 Find out if you are eligible for a disability parking permit.

-- Bring your lunch or ask a workmate to pick it up for you so you don’t have to go out.
+- Bring your lunch or ask a workmate to get it for you.

 - Eat well and take care of your body.
-Regular exercise can help improve your mood or make you feel more energetic.
+Regular exercise can help improve your mood and energy.

 View the Cancer Council NSW editorial policy.